guidocaru/toolbox-challenge/README.md

 This is a Fullstack Code Challenge created for Toolbox company.
 Inside this repository, you will discover the two components of the challenge: the API and the Frontend.

 To run this project immediately, please refer to the instructions provided in the next section.
-Below that, you will also find specifications regarding the technologies used in this project as well as some technical information.
+Below that, you will also find specifications regarding the technologies used in this project.

 ### How to run